matthewwachter/mw-recipes/japanese/soboro-bowls.md

     3. Hold several chopsticks in one hand and break the egg into small pieces.
 When it’s cooked, transfer to another bowl.

 ## Notes
-- Crack a quail egg on top after assembling over rice.
+- Crack a quail egg on top after assembling meat and egg over rice.
 - The other add-ons are great but some are rather non-traditional.
 Personally I think they all go well together but some might disagree.